The N-5 Scaling Law: Topological Dimensionality Reduction in the Optimal Design of Fully-actuated Multirotors: Geometric Isomorphism to Star Polygons

-This isomorphism provides an analytic justification for the empirically observed $N-5$ scaling law.
-The set of all possible integer densities $q$ for a polygon of size $N$ is the set $\{0, \dots, N-1\}$.
-However, the optimization landscape acts as a filter, rejecting specific densities based on the geometric conditioning of the resulting force system:
+This geometric isomorphism provides an analytic justification for the empirically observed $N-5$ scaling law.
+The set of all possible integer densities $q$ for a polygon of $N$ vertices is the complete set of harmonic modes $\{0, \dots, N-1\}$.
+However, the optimization landscape inherently acts as a geometric filter.
+To achieve a non-degenerate 6-DOF wrench ellipsoid, the orientation of adjacent propellers along the perimeter must exhibit sufficient angular spread.
+Modes that fail to provide this spread are systematically rejected:

-\begin{enumerate} \item \textbf{Degenerate Modes} ($q=0$ and $q=N$): These densities correspond to all rotors having identical phase angles ($\Delta\phi = 0$).
+\begin{enumerate} \item \textbf{Degenerate Mode} ($q=0$): This mode corresponds to all rotors having identical phase angles ($\Delta\phi = 0$).
 Geometrically, this is analogous to the staves of a barrel (if $\theta=\pi/2$) or sticks lying flat on a table (if $\theta=0$).
-In these configurations, the lines of force are parallel or coplanar in a way that renders the system rank-deficient, possessing zero controllability in specific degrees of freedom.
+In these configurations, the lines of force are parallel or coplanar in a way that renders the system rank-deficient, possessing zero controllability in specific spatial degrees of freedom.

-\item \textbf{Convex and Binary Modes} ($q \in \{1, 2\}$ and inverses): The convex mode ($q=1$) implies a phase step of $\Delta\phi = \pi/N$.
-While not strictly singular, the angular separation between adjacent control vectors is small.
-This creates a ``loosely woven'' structure where the force basis vectors are highly correlated.
-The resulting manipulability ellipsoid is severely anisotropic (strong in some directions, very weak in others).
-Similarly, the binary mode ($q=2$) doubles this step, but appears to remain below the threshold required for robust conditioning.
-The data suggests the optimizer consistently discards these modes because they fail to span the solution space effectively.
+\item \textbf{Unary and Binary Modes} ($q \in \{1, 2\}$ and their symmetric inverses $q \in \{N-1, N-2\}$): The unary mode ($q=1$) implies a minimal phase step of $\Delta\phi = \pi/N$.
+While not strictly mathematically singular, the angular separation between adjacent control vectors is too small to form a robust 6D basis.
+This creates a loosely woven structure where the force basis vectors are highly correlated, yielding an anisotropic manipulability ellipsoid.
+Similarly, the binary mode ($q=2$) doubles this step to $2\pi/N$, but empirical data confirms this remains below the critical threshold required for isotropic spatial conditioning.
+The optimizer consistently discards these 4 modes because they fail to spherically span the wrench space.

 \item \textbf{Star Modes} ($q \in \mathcal{Q}_{valid}$, defined in~\eqref{eq:q_valid}): The surviving branches are those where the winding number $q$ produces a phase step closer to orthogonality ($\Delta\phi \approx \pi/2$).
-This is analogous to a ``woven basket,'' where the strands (lines of force) cross each other at steep angles.
-This high-frequency interlocking seems to be enough to maximize the volume of the wrench polytope, ensuring isotropic force closure. \end{enumerate}
+This is analogous to a ``woven basket,'' where the lines of force cross each other at steep angles.
+This high-frequency interlocking provides the necessary angular spread to maximize the volume of the wrench polytope, ensuring robust isotropic force closure. \end{enumerate}

 Consequently, the set of \emph{admissible} densities corresponds to the integers strictly between the binary modes and their symmetric inverses: